polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/frame.md

 ### Randomness Collective Flip

-The Randomness Collective Flip pallet provides a `random` function that generates low-influence random values based on the block hashes from the previous `81` blocks.
+The Randomness Collective Flip pallet provides a `random` function that can be used in tests and generates low-influence random values based on the block hashes from the previous `81` blocks.
+This pallet is not intended for use in production.

 - [Docs](https://crates.parity.io/pallet_randomness_collective_flip/index.html)
 - [Source](https://github.com/paritytech/substrate/blob/master/frame/randomness-collective-flip/src/lib.rs)